-- Insider tip: Know your destination bike stand in advance by looking on this map: what you want to avoid is being on minute 28 and you can’t find a stand.
+- Insider tip: Know your destination bike stand in advance by looking on the VeloBleu app, or on this map: what you want to avoid is being on minute 28 and you can’t find a stand.
 Now, say you get there and the stand is full: no empty spaces!
-It’s good to have a second stank in mind just in case, but otherwise just turn on a screen, chose ‘Find a Stand’ and it will show you a map of the closest… at this point it will give you another 15 minutes free if you pass your Velo Bleu card over the sensor or call the number with your cellphone (again, they won’t pick up, so the call is free).
+It’s good to have a second stand in mind just in case, but otherwise just turn on a screen, chose ‘Find a Stand’ and it will show you a map of the closest… at this point it will give you another 15 minutes free if you pass your Velo Bleu card over the sensor or call the number with your cellphone (again, they won’t pick up, so the call is free).
 The free Velo Bleu iPhone app is great way to avoid all this stress as it not only shows you the closest stand, but how many bikes and how many empty spaces it has.

 Back up to main Go/Transport page